2017–18 North American winter: March 20–22 nor'easter

 A fourth nor'easter began developing on March 19, affecting areas further south near the Mid-Atlantic states, dropping a swath of 12–18 in.

 Having been affected by three previous nor'easters in the month of March, the impending storm caused intense preparation across the region.
 In the early morning hours of March 20, several hundred flights were either canceled or rerouted ahead of the storm.
 More than 4,000 flights were canceled on March 21, mainly because of the nor'easter.
 Amtrak modified or canceled service on several trains running along the Northeast Corridor on March 21 and 22 due to the nor'easter.
 Over 100,000 people lost power from the nor'easter.

-April cold wave
+Late March–mid-April cold wave

 A period of colder-then-average temperatures impacted a large swath of the United States east of the Rocky Mountains from late March to the middle of April, resulting in one of the coldest Aprils for many areas in years, especially the Upper Midwest.
 This occurred as a result of a persistent pattern throughout much of April favoring high pressure within the Western United States, and troughs within the eastern half of the country, allowing cold air to funnel down.
 This pattern ended by May, and resulted in one of the most dramatic swings between months in the United States.